Do You Know How Technology Trends Are Changing The Insurance Industry?Read more

 Says Herjavec Group Founder and CEO Robert Herjavec (as seen on the popular TV show Shark Tank) about the problem, “There’s no effective law enforcement for financial cybercrime today.
 Organizations need to increase their defenses and become more resilient because there is no end state in sight for this growing cybercrime epidemic.”

 Add to that the pervasive ignorance of cyber defense best practices in the workplace in general, and this mass epidemic seems only to be worsening.
 Herjavec goes on to make the point that as long as cybercriminals get the message that their crimes are paying, the ransomware and other malware attacks will continue (meaning, in effect, “Don’t pay anything to cybercriminals”).
 The answer to this modern scourge seems to be more and better education, in the form of workplace tutorials on cyber safety, coupled with more comprehensive and sophisticated filtering technology that weeds out phishing, malware, and other schemes to hijack the sensitive data of companies in multi-billion dollar industries.
 Or, we will be swallowed up in snowballing cybercrime costs we can’t control or scarcely comprehend.

 Have Questions About Cybersecurity Monitoring and Costs?

-If you have questions regarding cybersecurity services, Radius Executive IT Solutions is a proven leader in providing IT consulting and effective cybersecurity in Boston and throughout New England.
+If you have questions regarding cybersecurity services, Radius Executive IT Solutions is a proven leader in providing IT consulting and effective cybersecurity in Boston.
 Contact one of our expert IT staff at (978) 528-0110 or send us an email at firstname.lastname@example.org today, and we will help you with any of your IT issues or needs.